If you have received a statutory demand, winding up petition or winding up order

-- Understand what a winding up petition actually is, the implications of the petition on your company and how to deal with that Court petition.
+- Learn what a winding up petition actually is, the implications of the petition on your company and how to deal with that Court petition.

 - Understand what a winding up order is, the implications and why you must stop the Court order being made.

-- Understand your options by reading our six case studies on avoiding the impact of a statutory demand , winding up petition or order by using an alternative and better (for you) insolvency process. - Find out the pros and cons of each insolvency option and the actions you should take to save your business from demands, petitions and orders.
+- Learn more about your options by reading our six case studies on avoiding the impact of a statutory demand , winding up petition or order by using an alternative and better (for you) insolvency process. - Find out the pros and cons of each insolvency option and the actions you should take to save your business from demands, petitions and orders.